I Iones (Jethro Jones)

 Blandford, Hampden County.

 As mentioned above, Jethro's RW pension application places him in Blandford in the Fall or Winter of 1780, some three years before he was discharged.
 Jethro and family were recorded in Blandford from 1790 US Census until Jethro's death there in 1828.
 Two deeds record Jethro and Juda in Blandford.
 One deed dated 1791 mentions the homelot of Jethro and Juda as forming part of the border of a neighbor.
-(No prior deed was found that would associated with this property.)
+(No prior deed was found that would have been associated with this property.)
 A second deed, from 1807, records their son Heckeliah leasing to them a 25 acre farm for the rest of their natural lives.
-Heckeliah and Jethro are listed as yeomen.
+In that deed, Heckeliah and Jethro are listed as yeomen.

 The RW pension application dated 1818 provides added details.
 Aside from a review of his service record (Monmouth and Burgoyne below), Jethro stated that he and his wife were in a reduced state with few assets ... which totaled $3.01.
 In addition, he mentioned that his health did not permit his continued work as a farmer.